Disney Infinity 3.0: The Force Awakens

-A playset based on Star Wars: Episode VII - The Force Awakens was announced at the 2015 D23 Expo and released in December of that year; it features Finn, Rey, Kylo Ren, and Poe Dameron as playable characters.
+A playset based on Star Wars: The Force Awakens was announced at the 2015 D23 Expo and released in December of that year as a tie-in to the movie; it features Finn, Rey, Kylo Ren, and Poe Dameron as playable characters.

 Inside Out

 In the Inside Out playset, Riley falls asleep watching a horror movie and chaos ensues in her subconscious.
 This scatters some of Riley's memories all over Imagination Land and the emotions must find and return them to headquarters before Riley awakens.

 Marvel Battlegrounds

 In the Marvel Battlegrounds playset, Loki teams up with Ultron to manipulate all of the universe's heroes into fighting each other using robot duplicates while they steal one of the six Infinity Stones from the Asgardian vault.
 All Marvel characters from Disney Infinity 2.0 are playable in this playset, along with new characters introduced in 3.0.
 This is the first and only Disney Infinity play set to utilize four-player local gameplay.